 Commenting on the FPI participation in the creation of the high-temperature superconducting electric motor, the FPI head Andrei Grigoryev noted that the project started in December 2016.
 “The technologies being implemented open up opportunities for the creation of fully electric aircraft.
 We will support these projects in every possible way,” said Andrei Grigoryev.

 Andrey Vavilov, Chairman of the Board of Directors of ZAO SuperOx, noted: “Our company is at the world’s forefront in the field of HTSC technologies.
 It is noteworthy that they find their application in such an important industry for Russia as aircraft construction."

 The HPP demonstrator also includes an electric generator developed and created at CIAM jointly with the Ufa State Aviation Technical University (USATU).
 The 400-kW generator weighs 100 kg and has passed both bench tests and tests as part of a turbine generator (with a serial turboshaft aircraft engine).

-The flight laboratory based on the Yak-40 aircraft was developed by SibNIA.
+The flying testbed based on the Yak-40 aircraft was developed by SibNIA.
 For testing, the electric engine with the propeller was installed in the aircraft nose.
 The standard AI-25 engine in the rear fuselage was replaced by a turboshaft gas turbine engine with the electric generator.
 In the central part of the fuselage, lithium-ion batteries were installed, which are also part of the HPP.

 The work is scheduled to be completed in 2022 and will result in flight tests of the HPP demonstrator.
 They will allow to test constructive approaches to the creation of such power plants, to assess the effectiveness of the applied technical solutions.